Theoretical chemistry and modeling

 Presentation

-The aim of the program is to give students a rigorous training in theoretical and computational chemistry, with a view to joining the academic world or the R&D teams of major industrial groups.
-It offers a dual competence in computer science and theoretical chemistry, through the learning of a programming language and formal algebra tools.
+The aim of the program is to provide students with rigorous training in theoretical and computational chemistry with a view to entering academia or joining the R&D teams of major industrial groups.
+It offers dual expertise in computer science and theoretical chemistry through the learning of a programming language and formal algebra tools.

 Know-how and skills

-• Define and implement a numerical modeling strategy based on an experimental problem in chemistry, or at the frontier with physics and biochemistry (M)
+• Define and implement a digital modeling strategy based on an experimental problem in chemistry, or at the intersection of physics and biochemistry (M)

-• Exploit and analyze the results of calculations based on the main methods of theoretical chemistry (E)
+• Exploit and analyze results from calculations based on the main methods of theoretical chemistry (E)

-• Develop modeling and simulation tools, particularly for chemistry, by mastering computer tools, various numerical methods, and at least one programming language (M)
+• Develop modeling and simulation tools, particularly for chemistry, through mastery of computer tools, various numerical methods, and at least one programming language (M)

 • Participate in work meetings in English